joergen7/cre/README.md

 Next, it is not enough to housekeep bare expressions.
 We need a way to represent redexes awaiting reduction and also redex-value pairs that we get back in return from the remote reduction service.

-CRE programs are triples consisting of a queue, a cache, and a control string.
+Accordingly, CRE programs are triples consisting of a queue, a cache, and a control string.
 This convention is reflected in the way we construct the syntax for programs *p*.
 In this example, the queue is a list of redexes awaiting reduction, the cache is a list of redex-value pairs holding the redex and the value associated with it according to the notion of reduction, and the control string is an expression under evaluation.

 ![Syntax: program](priv/logic_syntax_program.png)